-That depends on the pool you use, most pools will make the miner pay the transaction fee and that can reduce your profits by a lot if you choose a low min payout.
-Let’s use Ethereum for an example.
+That depends on the tool you use, most pools will make the miner pay the transaction fee and that can reduce your profits by a lot if you choose a low min payout.
+Let’s use Ethereum as an example.

-If you set your minimum payout to 0.01 ETH that means every time you mine 0.01 ETH, it will be sent directly to your wallet address that you are mining to.
-When the transaction is sent, there will be a transaction fee applied by the network, that fee is volatile and changes a lot but in this case let’s say it is 0.002 ETH.
+If you set your minimum payout to 0.01 ETH that means every time you mine 0.01 ETH, it will be sent directly to the wallet address that you are mining to.
+When the transaction is sent, there will be a transaction fee applied by the network, that fee is volatile and changes a lot but in this case, let’s say it is 0.002 ETH.

-So now in your wallet, all you will get is 0.008 ETH instead of a 0.01 ETH, that is a 20% loss in profits.
+So now in your wallet, all you will get is 0.008 ETH instead of 0.01 ETH, which is a 20% loss in profits.

 So we generally recommend keeping your minimum payout high so that you pay less in transaction fees, the downside is that it will take longer to reach the payout, but ultimately, it’s worth it.

-After you get paid with whatever cryptocurrency to your wallet, you can use this video to figure out the best way to cash it out.
+After you get paid with whatever cryptocurrency in your wallet, you can use this video to figure out the best way to cash it out.

 Shares - Accepted, Stales, Rejected

 Shares are what miners submit to the pool based on their hash power so the pool can measure the work that you put into finding and solving blocks.
 They come in 3 different forms:

 Accepted Shares are the ones that your pool received and accepted without any problems.
 The higher of those the better your payout will generally be.

 Stale Shares are when your shares submit after the block is solved, which means they won’t count and you won’t get paid most of the time.
 This is most commonly due to a bad network connection or choosing a server that is geographically too far from you.
 More on that later in the choosing a pool section.